-In partnership with schools and social workers, Area Learning Advocates are responsible for overseeing the Personal Education Plan (PEP) process, analysing progress and the appropriateness of pupil premium usage in relation to impact on outcomes.
-They act as an education advocate for our Out of County children and are a key point of contact for a wide range of schools and settings.
-The Area Learning Advocate ensures that any barriers to success are challenged, thereby promoting a culture of high aspiration for every individual child in Local Authority care to improve and maximise educational opportunities and outcomes.
+The PEP Cos and ALAs work closely with the Designated Teacher within the school or setting and track progress and monitor the appropriateness of pupil premium usage in relation to impact on outcomes.
+They also ensure that any barriers to success are challenged, thereby promoting a culture of high aspiration for every individual child/young person in Local Authority care to improve and maximise educational opportunities and outcomes.

 The main function of this role is to promote the educational achievement of previously child/ren Looked After (Adopted, Special Guardianship, Residential Order, Care Order) through the provision of information and advice to their parents and educators.
 The adviser will ensure the educational attainment of children previously looked after is given a high priority in schools, early years settings and alternative provision.

 The adviser will ensure that any barriers to success are challenged thereby promoting a culture of high aspiration for previously looked after children.